yyl/another-challenge/README.md

 A task here is defined by `(cur_floor, destination)` pair.
 Because each elevator could only take one task, we do not have to worry about store and order multiple tasks for each elevator.

 For controller, I setup multiple priority queues for storing and ordering tasks.
 One obvious choice to keep tasks ordered is queue, which is a FCFS structure.
 But here I try something different.
 Priority queue is built for scheduling problems as it could order stored objects in desired manner.
 I use a priority queue for tasks of each floor.
 I keep them grouped in each floor so that it is easy to find elevator that is closest to them.
-Within each floor, I keep tasks based on the distance from current floor to their destinations.
+Within each floor, I keep tasks based on the absolute distance from current floor to their destinations.

 In time-stepping simulation (`tick()`), the controller does two things: